We are Philosophers

 Our vision is to allow all members of the community to be the best versions of themselves, hence embodying our whole school vision, “Whatever you do, work at it with all your heart” Colossians 3:23.
-Alongside living our our Christian values of:
+Alongside living our Christian values of:

 Leading to learners who work hard and show compassion.

-Our RE curriculum includes the appropriate subject knowledge, skills and understanding, so that our children can reach and exceed their potential to learn more, understand more and remember more.
-Children develop their understanding about the Christian faith, with particular reference to Anglican and Methodist denominations, as well as developing an understanding of other faiths.
+Our RE curriculum includes the appropriate subject knowledge, skills and understanding so that our children can reach and exceed their potential to learn more, understand more and remember more.
+Children develop their understanding of the Christian faith, with particular reference to Anglican and Methodist denominations, as well as developing an understanding of other faiths.
 Our curriculum allows children to develop an awareness and tolerance of living in a multi-cultural society and being mutually respectful towards the beliefs of others.